Cables Wynd House: History

+On 28 June 2024, The Edinburgh Evening news reported that residents had a meeting with City of Edinburgh Council at Edinburgh City Chambers over the elevators state of disrepair that caused a number of residents to become stuck in them.
+Councillor Katrina Faccenda tabled a motion to include the renewal of the elevators as part of the retrofit project.

+On 6 June 2025, part of Cables Wynd House was damaged by a fire.
+Police confirmed that nobody was injured in the fire.

 Design

 The building was designed by Alison & Hutchinson & Partners under the leadership of Robert Forbes Hutchinson.
-It contains 212 flats, which have a 24-hour concierge service situated on the ground floor, and CCTV coverage.
+It contains 212 flats and has a 24-hour concierge service situated on the ground floor, and CCTV coverage.
 Most of the properties use deck access, but the ground floor flats are accessed via individual front doors.
 Some of these properties are preferentially allocated to older people, but in recent years many young families have been allocated larger flats in the building.
 All but five of the flats remain in public ownership As of 2015.

 The entire building (along with the nearby Linksview House of similar design, though not curved) was awarded an 'A' listing by Historic Environment Scotland from January 2017, being cited as one of the best examples of 'brutalist' architecture in Scotland.
 This is the highest rating which can be awarded to a building in Scotland.

 Use in fiction

 In Irvine Welsh's Trainspotting, the flats were the childhood home of the character Simon "Sick Boy" Williamson.

 In 2007, the block was used during filming of Wedding Belles, which was also created by Irvine Welsh.